How to Make Electronic Music

 Kinsella began working with artists over 10 years ago and developed a series of Artist Development Programs which lay the foundations of the Elevator Program.
 Through his time working with artists of all levels and experience, he identified a process for helping artists reach their creative potential and realise their artistic goals.
 He is now sharing his experience and his journey as an artist through our Program.

 Regarded as one of Ireland’s leading electronic music industry professionals; in 2016 he was the first Irish promoter to bring the Jeff Mills Orchestra project to Ireland, he worked as a talent booker for Game Over / Carl Cox Ibiza (2017/2018) and was awarded a lifetime achievement award by Dublin Institute of Technology in 2017.

 "This course has helped me understand the structure and techniques used to get my track ideas down quickly and gave me a deeper understanding of the whole production process.
 It was an intensive course with lots of tips, tricks and discussions on sound design.
 It also shows you how to clean up sounds & samples and utilise some of Ableton Lives many functions.
 I would highly recommend this course to anyone who has a serious interest in making electronic music.”

-“First time I saw Will’s add for the course I thought, no way I’m signing up for another course.
-I thought it was gonna be the same like last 2 that I had, loads of information and theory but not practical guidelines.

-At the end I did sign up and it was the best investment in my Ableton development ever.
+“First time I saw Will’s advert for the course I thought, no way I’m signing up for another course.
+I thought it was gonna be the same as others, loads of information and theory but no practical guidelines.
+In the end, I did sign up and it was the best investment in my Ableton development.

-This course gave me just what I couldn’t figure out after 2 previous and expensive courses that I’ve took here in Dublin.
-How and where to start, how to arrange tracks, basic elements like kicks, tops, bass, melody and, what was a big mystery for me, fine tuning tips of every element of the track at the end of the track."
+This course gave me just what I couldn’t figure out after 2 previous and expensive courses that I’ve taken here in Dublin.
+How and where to start, how to arrange tracks, basic elements like kicks, tops, bass, melody and, what was a big mystery for me, fine tuning tips of every element of the track at the end."